prathamesh-sonpatki/golang-challenge/_posts/2015-09-01-go-challenge6.md

 * Every maze generated must be solvable.
 * Both Icarus and the treasure must be randomly placed.
 * Mazes must be fully enclosed.
 The only way out is the treasure.
+* Dynamic (shifting) mazes are not allowed.
+Once icarus wakes up the walls and treasure must be fixed.
+* A wall needs to be set on both sides of neighboring cells.
+No one way walls.
 * Mazes may have more than one correct solution.
 * No cheating.
 Don't miscount steps or anything like that.